-Our Digital Media Classroom, Devlin 401F, seats 15 at 27" iMac workstations.
-Specialized software on the iMacs includes Creative Cloud applications.
-Additional hardware includes two Epson Perfection V330 Photo Scanners (8 1/2" x 11"); an Expression 11000XL Photo Scanner (12.2" x 17.2"); a Brother HL-L8250 CDN color laser printer; and a Nikon Super Coolscan 5000 ED slide scanner.
+Our Digital Media Classroom, Devlin 401F, seats 14 students at 27" iMac workstations.
+Specialized software on the iMacs includes Adobe Creative Cloud applications, AVID, Izotope and Rhino.
+Additional hardware includes several scanners, printers, and digitizing tablets and headphones for each workstation.
 Students enrolled in classes that meet in 401F have access to the room and its equipment during monitored hours outside of class periods.

-There are four iMac workstations in the Film Studies Classroom (Devlin 013); specialized software includes Adobe Premiere.
+There are iMac workstations in the Film Studies Classroom (Devlin 013).
+Specialized software includes Adobe Premiere.
 The classroom also houses its own lending library of film equipment, available for student check-out during specified hours, and is outfitted with a digital projection system.

-The Photo Lab (Devlin 009) houses appropriate equipment for both analog and digital photographic processes, including iMac workstations with Creative Cloud applications, an Epson Perfection scanner, five Epson Stylus Pro 4000-series wide-format (17") printers, and an Epson Stylus Pro 9000-series printer that can handle paper up to 44" wide.
+The Photo Lab (Devlin 009) houses appropriate equipment for both analog and digital photographic processes, including iMac workstations with Adobe Creative Cloud applications, an Epson Perfection scanner and a number of Epson Stylus Pro printers capable of printing sizes from 17" to 44" wide.

-There are other locations throughout the university available to students to work on digital projects, most notably in the libraries.
-O'Neill houses a Digital Studio that's open 24/7 and has a 3D printer as well as lots of other exciting hardware and software.
+There are other locations throughout the university available to students working on digital projects, most notably in the libraries.
+O'Neill Library houses a Digital Studio that's open 24/7, and which has available a wide variety of hardware and software.
 The Library maintains a list of software available throughout their facilities, as well as printers and scanners and other hardware.
 There's also plenty of tech assistance available in the Library, and a walk-in Help Desk.